paulogrowthandmarketing/clientfirst-website-optimization/08-portfolio-case-study/clientfirst-case-study.md

 ### Goal
 Transform the page from a general explanation into a clearer, conversion-focused service page that encourages visitors to book a consultation.
+## Service Page Optimization – Debt Reduction

+### Problem
+The original page contained long narrative paragraphs and did not clearly highlight the benefits of the strategy.

+### Changes Made
+• Added a supporting headline under the page title
+• Simplified the introduction and problem explanation
+• Structured the content to improve readability
+• Highlighted the strategy more clearly
+• Strengthened the consultation call-to-action

+### Goal
+Transform the page into a clearer and more engaging service page that encourages visitors to book a consultation.